 The lower the jackpot, the more action a slot machine is going to have.
-Having more winning spins doesn’t assure you get the best odds, but it’s only natural that a machine which has to save up for some huge payout in the future is going to take your money most of the time.
+Having more winning spins doesn’t assure you get the best odds, but it’s only natural that a machine that has to save up for some huge payout in the future is going to take your money most of the time.
 Some people find a machine more interesting if it pays out on a higher percentage of spins.
 The size of the small payouts matters, too.
 Many 25 payline and 50 payline machines pay on many spins, but those payments are so small they don’t cover the expense of playing one spin.
-They make a lot of noise, but otherwise should be considered a losing spin.
-Machines which aren’t building up a stash to pay out a progressive are likelier to give good (but not great) payments when they do hit.
+They make a lot of noise but otherwise should be considered a losing spin.
+Machines that aren’t building up a stash to pay out a progressive are likelier to give good (but not great) payments when they do hit.

 You don’t tell when the slot machine is due.
-Back in the days of mechanical slots, the idea reels begin to line up might have had validity.
+Back in the days of mechanical slots, the idea that reels begin to line up might have had validity.
 The process is entirely electronic these days, so the reels don’t start to align.

 Mega Moolah Slots paid out a €6,374,434 jackpot to a man in 2009, which translates to over $8,200,000 in American dollars.
 Mega Moolah paid $5.5 million in 2008.
-MegaMoolah Slot is probably the best option if you want to break a new record for Internet slots jackpots.
+Mega Moolah Slots is probably the best option if you want to break a new record for internet slots jackpots.
 Keeping an eye on the latest news about large progressive jackpots also helps.

 All things being equal, slot machines played at higher denominations have better odds.
 On average, non-progressive slots with the lowest payouts are going to have the best odds.
 As a general rule, the bigger the jackpot, the higher the house edge is.
 Machine designers want to attract customers, so they put in features and game mechanics to attract players.
 The progressive jackpots attract people because players have a chance to change their life course by winning a jackpot prize.
 They can get away with a higher house edge.
-Machines that don’t have the progressive need something to attract players, so they appeal to smart players who know the odds are better on the flat-top machines.
-If you want the best odds, playing a non-progressive slot machine with a low jackpot prize played at the highest denomination in your money range.
+Machines that don’t have the progressives need something to attract players, so they appeal to smart players who know the odds are better on the flat-top machines.
+If you want the best odds, play a non-progressive slot machine with a low jackpot prize at the highest denomination in your money range.
 This should give you the best odds for your bankroll.

 Bally created an “electromechanical” slot machine with the Money Honey in 1963, but the Fortune Coin Company built the first electronic video slot in 1976.